websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/tags-and-categories/category-based-navigation-with-display-pages.md

 ### Step 1: Creating and Editing the Categories

 Create the Categories if they do not exist yet, and edit them to include the information you want to map on the Display Page.
-This example creates two new categories with a description and a picture, each category corresponding to a different insurance service.
+This example creates two new Categories with a description and a picture, each Category corresponding to different insurance services.

 1. [Create a new Category](./defining-categories-and-vocabularies-for-content.md#defininig-categories) named *Car Insurance*.
 1. In the Categories application, click the *Actions* (![Actions](../../images/icon-actions.png)) menu for your new category and select *Edit*.